 We, Jubilee Community Care, want to empower you to make the right choices when it comes to getting older and needing support and care to live at home or with your family.
 It is important to plan and to be able to do this effectively we hope to answer a few questions that you may have been asking.
 We hope this will provide you with the knowledge to make the most out of the services available to you and enable you to continue living within your community whilst being safe, healthy, active and fulfilled.

 If you are over 65 years of age

 Aged care in Australia focuses on assisting people to live at home and having greater input into the care services they access.
 If you are over 65 or over 50 years if you are Aboriginal or Torres Strait Islander, and looking for care and support, you can access support services in different ways.

 Eligibility for help at home is initially assessed by My Aged Care.
-A My Aged Care representative will conduct an initial screening with you over the phone then refer you for an assessment with either an Aged Care Assessment Team (ACAT) or the Regional Assessment Service (RAS), depending on the level of care you may need.
+A My Aged Care representative will conduct an initial screening with you over the phone then refer you for an assessment with either the Aged Care Assessment Team (ACAT) or the Regional Assessment Service (RAS), depending on the level of care you may need.

 Commonwealth Home Support Programme